RnR-2018/Deep-learning-with-PyTorch-and-GCP/README.md

 Nanyan "Rosalie" Zhu and Chen "Raphael" Liu

 ## Overview
-This tutorial is designed for the course BMEN4460 instructed by Dr. Andrew Laine and Dr. Jia Guo starting from the Spring 2020 semester at Columbia University.
+This tutorial is designed for the course BMEN4460 instructed by Dr. Andrew Laine and Dr. Jia Guo starting from the Spring 2020 semester at Columbia University.</br>
 This repository is still in progress.
 We will add one new post per week.
 Please help us improve this repository by leaving your comments or problems you encountered in issues.

 ## Sections